Clint Frazier cut by Yanks after another injury-filled year

 - Oops!Something went wrong.Please try again later.

-NEW YORK (AP) — Clint Frazier's tenure with the Yankees may have ended after five unfulfilling seasons when New York designated him for assignment on Friday to open a roster spot for a prospect ahead of the winter meeting draft.
+NEW YORK — Clint Frazier‘s tenure with the Yankees may have ended after five unfulfilling seasons when New York designated him for assignment to open a roster spot for a prospect ahead of the winter meeting draft.

 Frazier can be claimed by another major league team off waivers.
 If he is not, he could be assigned outright to the minors but he would have the right to reject the assignment and become a free agent because he has at least three years of major league service.